 My code is hosted on our Idiap gitlab page and is thus inaccessible, most of it would not be worth sharing anyway.
-However, in our lab we strive to share our code and data to make our research reproducible; I’ll give pointers here to available published code.
+However, in our lab we strive to share our code and data to make our research reproducible; here are pointers to available code.
 You may also have a look at my public repos on github having mostly DIY projects involving Arduino and Raspberry Pi.

 - With Thibaut and Emmanuel we did a pretty cool interactive avalanche visualisation project for an EPFL course.
 You can see it live here.
 The code is available on my github page.
 The heat-map corresponds to outings from the users of the website camptocamp that we scraped, and the icons as this one mean that there was a recorded avalanche.
 The colour of the icon gives the avalanche danger of that specific day (from 1 to 5, check out the slf website).